esdc-iitb/DX-Notes/software-requests/gitlab-runner/requestDetails.md

 https://docs.gitlab.com/runner/

 ## General Product Functionality
 Pulls specificed GitLab repositories for changes and runs a series of 'jobs' and commands defined in that repository within an isolated enviornment defined by the commands.
 Typically those commands will consist of compile, testing, packaging and deploying stages.
 It will send the results of those 'jobs' and commands back to GitLab.
+GitLab-Runner will also allow us to make use of GitLab's Audo DevOps allowing us to stand up fully featured CI/CD pipelines with minimal work.
+It also has powerfull integrations with Kubernetes and Docker enabling the transition to those tools in our future much simpler.

 ## Business Rational